 Eligibility criteria:

-- You should have secured admission into the approved courses at the Master, Ph.D., or M.Phil level.
+Students should have secured admission into the approved courses at the Master's, Ph.D., or M.Phil level.

-- Total income from all sources of your family must not exceed INR 6 Lakh per annum.
+Total income from all sources of the candidate's family must not exceed INR 6 Lakh per annum.

 Procedure:

-- The loan application process usually begins after a candidate has secured admission to a recognized university/college.
+The education loan government of India application process usually begins after a candidate has secured admission to a recognized university/college.

 In 2015, the Credit Guarantee Fund Scheme for Education Loans (CGFSEL) was introduced by the Government of India.
-This education loan scheme is primarily for students who wish to study in India or abroad but do not have any collateral or co-applicant to pledge.
+This govt education loan for study abroad is primarily for students who wish to study abroad but do not have any collateral or co-applicant to pledge.
 Under this scheme, you can get up to INR 7.5 Lakh loan without any collateral or co-applicant.
-Read more.

 Requirements: